 I was writing the next instalment for the kitchen design articles when I came across the above image (Source: Pinterest).
 I have a schedule for my blog articles but this time I am not following it.
-This image of a black and white nursery which struck me as so gorgeous, timeless and classic, that it would be a great conversation topic.
+This image of a black and white nursery is so gorgeous, timeless and classic, that it would be a great conversation topic.
 After all, not too many people would dress their infant’s room in black and white.
 Yet, there is something so beautiful and grounding about the colours in this baby room.
 Not to mention that babies respond well to strong visual contrasts and graphics.

 White and black have always been important colours in the design world, be it in interior design, architecture, graphic design or industrial design.
 I remember my mother’s special dishes in black and white.
 She was so far ahead in choosing a simple set of dishes which were white inside and black on the outside.
 Most people in those days were using porcelain with delicate flowers and subtle colours.
 Not my mother!
 She choose a bold statement in black and white.
 The accompanying silver cutlery was different as well.
 Most families had those old-fashioned looking silver spoons and forks with a design on the end of the handle, mostly oval and long pronged forks.
 Not my mother….
 She choose a very simple, unadorned set with a distinct round design set of silver ware.
 She was so far ahead in her choices.
 I don’t think the black and white dishes survived, but the silver ware is still in the family and used every day.

 Black and white are classic elements of design.
 Think of the black and white checkered tiled floors we find in older houses and buildings dating back centuries or white, flowing sheers which have long been in favour.
 Combining the two colours has always produced great results.
 The colour black absorbs all light rays, whereas white reflects all light!
 There is great contrast between the two colours (although the biggest contrast is actually found between the colours purple and yellow - interestingly enough).